 A breast lump is a growth of tissue that develops within your breast.
-It may be described as a mass, growth, swelling, thickness or fullness.
+Different types of breast lumps can vary in the way they look and feel.
+You may perceive a lump as a mass, growth, swelling, thickness or fullness.

 - A distinct lump with definite borders